skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 Different tasks can have different resource requirements to use appropriate per-task resources, which saves costs, while  keeping the burden of managing the tasks off the user.

 .. note::
   In other words, a managed job is either a single task or a pipeline of tasks.
-All managed jobs are submitted by :code:`sky job launch`.
+All managed jobs are submitted by :code:`sky jobs launch`.

 To run a pipeline, specify the sequence of tasks in a YAML file.
 Here is an example: